 - Optimized kingpin layout enhances steering feel and linearity

-- Large-diameter steering gearbox with rigid bushings adds stiffness and improves linear steer feel
+- Large-diameter steering gearbox with rigid bushings adds stiffness and improves linear steering feel

 - 21mm diameter front stabilizer bar helps control body roll for flatter cornering